 - (a) Amendments.
 The Court may adopt amendments consistent with these rules and Commonwealth law as necessary for the efficient administration of justice.
-Such amendments may include rule comments, clarifications, forms, and clerical corrections. - (b) Procedure When There Is No Controlling Law.
-This Court may regulate practice in a particular case in any manner consistent with Commonwealth law and these rules.
-No sanction or other disadvantage may be imposed for noncompliance with any requirement not set forth in Commonwealth law or these rules unless the alleged violator has been furnished in the particular case with actual notice of the requirement.
+Such amendments may include rule comments, notes, clarifications, forms, and clerical corrections. - (b) Procedure When There Is No Controlling Law.
+This Court may regulate practice in a particular case in any manner consistent with Commonwealth law and Court rule.
+No sanction or other disadvantage may be imposed for noncompliance with any requirement not set forth in Commonwealth law or Court rule unless the alleged violator has been furnished in the particular case with actual notice of the requirement.